 A taxi from the airport will cost around €55 if you’re staying within the city walls and more if outside.
 If there are four of you a taxi is cheaper than taking the train.
 As, in most places, there are illegal unmarked taxis in Rome.
 Make sure you only use registered cabs and have a meter to avoid being overcharged.
 Negotiate the price before you get in the vehicle.

 A stress-free option for around €10 more is Blacklane.
 We used them in Rome and had excellent service.
 We received texts to let us know that our car had arrived together with the driver’s name.
 On departure, the driver even came and found us in the hotel bar and loaded our cases while we finished our drinks.
 The cars are smart and clean and the drivers suited, booted and very polite.
 The little extra you pay for Blacklane is totally worth it and we felt very looked after.

 Rome wasn’t built in a day and you’ll probably find yourself returning again and again to see everything you missed first or even second time round.

 Finally, if you’re planning a trip to Rome you might want to PIN THIS for later!

 This post contains affiliate links.
-By using affiliate links, we earn a small commission when you book a room, tour or buy a product, etc. Don’t worry – you don’t pay any extra and it’s a way of earning some extra cash to help with the running of this site – so thank you!
+By using affiliate links, we earn a small commission when you book a room, tour or buy a product, etc. Don’t worry – you don’t pay any extra.
 Thanks to Blacklane for hosting our transfer in Rome.